-The throttle lever (Figure 17) allows you to control the speed of the engine.
+The throttle lever (Figure 15) gives you the ability to control the speed of the engine.
 Moving the throttle lever toward the FAST position increases the engine speed; moving the throttle lever toward the SLOW position decreases the engine speed, but does not shut off the engine.

-- 1. Throttle lever
+- .
+Choke lever

-- Choke lever
+- Throttle lever

 - 3. Light-switch position

-- 4. Leak-detector test switch

-- 5. Hour meter
+- 4. Hour meter